appacademy/Module-2-Resources/week-5/d2-binary-hexa-ascii-memory-arrays/notes/binary-and-hexadecimal-notes.md

-# Binary Notes:
+# Binary Notes

 You learned to count in a base 10 system.
 All numbers are based on a 0-9 counting pattern.
 0, 1, 2, 3, 4, 5, 6, 7, 8, 9....

 - when you get to the last digit, you simply increase the number to the left and start over from 0

-## Binary, base 2:
+## Binary, base 2

 - 2 Key points:
   - binary is all 0s and 1s
   - binary digits are called bits
     - a group of 8 bits is a byte

-### How to count in binary:
+### How to count in binary

 ```
 0000 - 0